 8. Doc Films, University of Chicago

-While today the country is swamped it big glittering megaplexes sometimes it isn’t in the glitzy gigantisms where the best cinematic experiences can be found.
-The Documentary Film Group, aka Doc Films, Doc Films, a student-led, volunteer-run movie theater and film society at the University of Chicago is a perfect example of that.
+While today’s country is swamped by big, glittering megaplexes, sometimes the best cinematic experiences aren’t in the glitzy gigantisms.
+The Documentary Film Group, aka Doc Films, a student-led, volunteer-run movie theater and film society at the University of Chicago, is a perfect example of that.

 Founded more than 80 years ago, Doc Films is the oldest student film society in the nation and one of the oldest continuously running theaters in Chicago.
 Though it began with documentaries all those years ago, the screening schedule today showcases a wide range of modern and classic films.